davidepi/spectre-light/src/parsers/README.md

 ##### Metals
 Possible values for materials with the `metal` keyword.
 These should be passed as keywords (case insensitive) to the `element` key of the material object.
 Note that these will override the `diffuse` and `specular`  parameters which are not supported for metals.
 Roughness, distribution and anisotropy can still be used

+The metal materials does not support a diffuse texture: this because the "color" of a metal is computed by correctly calculating the reflected and absorbed light given a particular material.
+Having a texture alters these values and thus nullifies the purpose of this material.
 Value | Element
 ---|---
 Ag | Silver